 - Arrogant as a bird with a worm. 🪱

-6. Arrogant as a balloon about to pop
+6. As arrogant as a balloon about to pop

 Meaning: Someone whose ego is inflated and ready to burst at any moment.